How Do I Get A Hiking or Camping Permit For Havasupai and Havasu Falls?

 Havasupai use to be a not so well known destination.
 As social media continues to explode and more and more people are posting their amazing photos of Havasu Falls, more people are becoming aware of Havasupai and want to come here.
 After all, that’s probably how you heard about it right?

 The demand is increasing, but the number of available permits is not.
 I heard that there are only around 200 permits available per day.
-When registration opens on Feb 1st, everyone (including travel and tour companies) are on the phone dialing and redialing to try to get a reservation.
-When the travel companies get through, they are buying tons of permits all at once – enough reservations for their tour groups for the entire year.
+When registration opens on Feb 1st, everyone (including travel and tour companies) are try to get a reservation.
+When the travel companies get through, they are buying tons of permits all at once – enough reservations for their tour groups for the entire year which they then resell at a much higher cost (even though the Supai people specifically forbid this).
 So when an individual finally gets through, the majority of the weekend permits are already sold out.